Hand Extensor Tendon Lacerations

 Etiology

-Extensor tendon lacerations are very common injuries among young manual workers.[4]
-Laceration with a sharp object is the most common mechanism, followed by saw injuries, with slightly different anatomical distribution.
-A saw is likely to cause injury distal to the metacarpophalangeal joint (MCPJ) and be associated with fractures, while sharp object lacerations tend to be proximal to that.[5]
-Accidental injuries in younger children are seen sometimes involving flexor and extensor injuries.
-At the same time, much more rarely, they can happen in neonates as a result of iatrogenic injury during delivery – particularly during C-section.[2]
+Extensor tendon lacerations are injuries that are particularly common among younger manual workers.[4]
+Laceration with a nonmotorized sharp object is the most frequent mechanism, followed by saw injuries, with slightly different anatomical distributions.[5]
+Saws more commonly cause injury distal to the metacarpophalangeal joint and are associated with concomitant fractures, while sharp object lacerations tend to be more proximal.[6]
+Accidental injuries in younger children are occasionally observed involving flexor and extensor ruptures.
+Much more rarely, they can occur in neonates as a result of iatrogenic injury during delivery, particularly in the setting of a cesarean section.[2][7]
+Additionally, attritional extensor tendon ruptures can occur in the absence of acute trauma.
+These ruptures may result from malunion of a remote fracture, such as a thumb extensor tendon rupture following a distal radius fracture, or progressive tendinopathies from the degradation effects of inflammatory conditions such as Vaughan-Jackson syndrome.[8][9][10]

 Epidemiology